LucaFranceschini/RML/README.md

 To run a program with the instrumentation use the convenient Bash script:

-    $ ./instrument.sh log-file.txt program.js [program-args ...]
+    $ ./instrument.sh trace.txt program.js [program-args ...]

-The log file will contain the execution trace.
+The text file will contain the execution trace.

 ## Step #3: Verification
 Our monitor is implemented in [SWI-Prolog](http://www.swi-prolog.org/), so you need to install it.
 Version 7+ needed.